-Friends and family will always provide important support during any kind of crisis or life change.
-In a divorce situation, they help in all sorts of ways like providing perspective, giving practical and wise advice on how to handle certain situations and will often do things and take direct action to help when necessary.
+Friends and family will always provide important emotional support during a divorce or any kind of crisis or life change.
+In a divorce situation, they help in numerous ways, like providing perspective, giving practical and wise advice on how to handle certain situations and will often do things and take direct action to help whenever necessary.
 However, friends and family are not trained in psychological support.
 Many times it is important for someone going through divorce to thoroughly work through their emotions.
-Here’s how seeking therapy is different than relying on friends or family for this kind of crucial support:
+Here’s how seeking therapy is different than relying on friends or family for this kind of crucial support.

 Handling Negative Emotions